jasonaaronwilson/omni-c/README.md

-Since Omni C is a transpiler, code quality should be similar to the underlying C compiler used (gcc, clang, tcc, msvc, etc., and we may "poly-fill" to even older C standards than C99).
+Since Omni C is a transpiler, code quality should be similar to the underlying C compiler used (gcc, clang, tcc, msvc, etc., and we may "poly-fill" (aka back-ported to older environments automatically) to even older C standards than C99).

 ## Using Omni C